 Your books can be either stood up side by side in a traditional fashion or stacked on their sides to create "pedestals" to give height to other items.

 I think it's fun to go with a color scheme if you can.

 I went with a turquoise and green color scheme for books in varying shades, but you can easily just go with a bunch of books you have regardless of color.

 Or with books you enjoyed reading (go figure).

 And if you don't like the look of different colored books, you can turn the books around so the pages show and the spines of the books face the back of the bookcase.
 Boom, color problem solved.

 Add in some light seasonal items.
 I didn't want my bookcase to shout "Hey, it's spring", so much as giving a suggestion of spring-ish-ness.

-You can certainly be more bold in your seasonal decor.
-Honestly, this year I just wasn’t into being as festive as I normally would.
+You can certainly be bolder in your seasonal decor.
+Honestly, this year I just wasn't into being as festive as I normally would.

 Heck, I'm not sure what day it is right now.